-Antistatic safety footwear are subject to a specific test to measure their electrical resistance.
+Antistatic safety shoes are subject to a specific test to measure their electrical resistance.
 In dry and humid atmosphere, it is between 0,1 MΩ and 1000 MΩ (from 100 kΩ to 1000 MΩ).
-Of course, antistatic safety footwear don’t guarantee any protection against potential electric shocks: for that you will need insulating safety shoes, which, as their name suggests, insulate the feet from electricity.
+Of course, antistatic safety shoes don’t guarantee any protection against potential electric shocks: for that you will need insulating safety shoes, which, as their name suggests, insulate the feet from electricity.

 What models of antistatic safety footwear should I choose?